 Welcome!
-My name is Jelmer Borst, and I am currently a postdoc in the lab of John Anderson at Carnegie Mellon University, and in the lab of Niels Taatgen at the University of Groningen.
+My name is Jelmer Borst, and I am currently a postdoc in the lab of Niels Taatgen at the University of Groningen.
 Together with Niels Taatgen and Hedderik van Rijn I supervise two PhD candidates: Ioanna Katidioti and Menno Nijboer.

 My main research interest is the development and improvement of analysis methods that connect computational (cognitive) models to neuroimaging data.
 Better methods will enable a more fine-grained analysis of the astounding amount of neuroimaging data that is collected worldwide.
 Ultimately, this should lead to a better understanding of the human mind.